- Growth in Revenues (+24%) and EBITDA (+18%)

 Rome, 14 March 2023 –The Board of Directors of Open Fiber, chaired by Ms Barbara Marinali, approved the annual and consolidated Financial Statements and the Sustainability Report for 2022.

-As of 31 December, the Open Fiber Group achieved coverage of 15.5 million real estate units (of which 13 million FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fibre optics. and 2.5 million FWAFWA Also known as ‘Wireless Local Loop’ (WLL), FWA refers to the use of radio solutions to cover the last mile to property units dispersed in very sparsely populated areas.
-A main antenna, typically connected to the network via fibre optics, covers an area of varying size where an antenna is mounted on each property unit equipped with an apparatus that transforms the radio signal and enables the connection of the CPE (Customer Premises Equipment), the electronic device used as a user-side terminal.) with the ultra-broadbandBroadband The term broadband, in telecommunications, generally refers to the transmission and reception of information data at a connection speed of over 144 kb/s.
+As of 31 December, the Open Fiber Group achieved coverage of 15.5 million real estate units (of which 13 million FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fiber optics. and 2.5 million FWAFWA Also known as ‘Wireless Local Loop’ (WLL), FWA refers to the use of radio solutions to cover the last mile to property units dispersed in very sparsely populated areas.
+A main antenna, typically connected to the network via fiber optics, covers an area of varying size where an antenna is mounted on each property unit equipped with an apparatus that transforms the radio signal and enables the connection of the CPE (Customer Premises Equipment), the electronic device used as a user-side terminal.) with the ultra-broadbandBroadband The term broadband, in telecommunications, generally refers to the transmission and reception of information data at a connection speed of over 144 kb/s.
 Broadband organises different channels, conveying different content in the form of data, such as Internet radio, animation, audio files and high-definition video. networkNetwork In computer language, the term network defines a set of hardware and software devices which, when linked together, enable the exchange and sharing of resources, data or information.
 In a computer network, the devices that generate, route and terminate data are called network nodes., confirming its position as Italy’s leading FTTH fibre-optic network operator and one of the first in Europe.

 The Financial Statements for 2022 show growing figures, both in terms of revenues and margins.
 Revenues amount to about EUR 470 million, up (24%) compared to about EUR 380 million as of 2021 end.
 EBITDA records a growth of 18%, from approximately EUR 152 million in 2021 to nearly EUR 179 million, with margins amounting to 38%, despite the effects of the NRRP bidding costs and the start of the construction activities on the eight lots awarded as part of “Piano Italia 1 GigaPiano Italia 1 Giga The Italian government has launched the 1 Giga Italy Plan (Piano Italia 1 Giga) with the aim of promoting investment in ultra-broadband networks to guarantee everyone a connection speed in line with the European Gigabit society and Digital Compass 2030 objectives.
 Through this Plan, Italy is aiming to guarantee connection speeds of at least 1 Gbps download and 200 Mbps (Megabits per second) upload throughout the country by 2026.” in 3,881 municipalities.
 The net result amounted to almost EUR -162 million (approximately EUR -210 million in 2021).
 The net financial position totalled EUR -4.6 billion, of which about EUR 660 million were shareholder loans, while investments in the reporting year exceeded EUR 1.5 billion.

 Having already deployed EUR 6.2 billion out of a total plan of more than EUR 15 billion, Open Fiber is among the leading companies in Italy by resources invested in the country.
-The network roll-outRoll-out The gradual release according to a plan of all the elements of a complex infrastructure, such as, for example, a fibre-optic network. plan was strongly accelerated in 2022, especially in White Areas, where we concentrated the most effort: about 20,000 total kilometres of the network built compared to 31 December 2021, and over 50% of the work accomplished since the plan began, i.e., more than 57,000 km out of the project’s total of approximately 88,000 km.
+The network roll-outRoll-out The gradual release according to a plan of all the elements of a complex infrastructure, such as, for example, a fiber-optic network. plan was strongly accelerated in 2022, especially in White Areas, where we concentrated the most effort: about 20,000 total kilometres of the network built compared to 31 December 2021, and over 50% of the work accomplished since the plan began, i.e., more than 57,000 km out of the project’s total of approximately 88,000 km.

 Service marketing are spread to 238 large and medium-sized cities (Black AreasBlack Areas Black Areas are those in which there are, or will be in the near future, at least two different providers of ultra-broadband network services and the provision is taking place under competitive conditions.) and about 4,700 small municipalities (White Areas, where OF operates as a government contractor), of which around 3,300 are FTTH.
 Since Open Fiber entered the market in 2017, Italy has reversed the trend that pushed it to the bottom of the continental digital rankings following years of low investment.
-The positive result is confirmed by official documents by the European Union and AGCOM and the reports issued by the FTTH CouncilFTTH Council A European organisation founded in 2004 by major industry players with the aim of accelerating the deployment of fibre connectivity across the continent.
+The positive result is confirmed by official documents by the European Union and AGCOM and the reports issued by the FTTH CouncilFTTH Council A European organisation founded in 2004 by major industry players with the aim of accelerating the deployment of fiber connectivity across the continent.
 It includes more than 150 members including FTTH operators, equipment manufacturers and academic institutions.
-The FTTH Council aims to disseminate Fibre to the Home, which it views as key to driving local economic development and building a prosperous and sustainable future..
+The FTTH Council aims to disseminate Fiber to the Home, which it views as key to driving local economic development and building a prosperous and sustainable future..
 According to the latest DESI report, Italy’s FTTH coverage increased from 34% to 44%, almost close to the EU average (50%).

 By the end of 2022, the total number of active customers on the OF network was over 2.3 million.
 According to the latest data of AGCOM Observatory, by September 2022, Open Fiber’s FTTH made up near 65% of the Italian residential market.